Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Autumn foliage in Japan — woman in kimono among red leaves

-Japan's autumn is world-famous for its stunning fall foliage (koyo).
-From October through November, the trees in mountains and gardens transform into vivid shades of red, yellow, and orange, creating breathtaking scenery.
-Arashiyama in Kyoto, Mount Takao in Tokyo, and Yoshinoyama in Nara are among the most popular foliage spots.
+Japan's autumn is famous around the world for its beautiful fall foliage.
+From October to November, mountains and gardens are transformed by vibrant shades of red, yellow, and orange, creating stunning scenery.
+Popular autumn foliage destinations include Arashiyama in Kyoto, Mount Takao in Tokyo, and Mount Yoshino in Nara.

-The cool, comfortable climate makes this an ideal time for sightseeing and hiking.
-Autumn is also harvest season, giving you the chance to enjoy fresh produce and seasonal flavors.
+The cooler temperatures make autumn an excellent season for sightseeing and hiking.
+It is also harvest season, offering plenty of opportunities to enjoy fresh fruit and seasonal foods.

 Winter (December – February)